 Go with Relevant Marketing and Advertising

-Make sure that you are identifying and making timely decisions based on which stage of the adoption curve your app is currently at.
-For example, when your app is quite new on the app store, your user demographics and cohorts will be different.
+Make sure that you are identifying and making timely decisions based on which stage of the user adoption curve your app is currently at.
+For example, your user demographics and cohorts will be different when your app is relatively new on the app store.
 One year down the road, you will have new cohorts with different reasons to use your app.
-Your marketing and advertising campaigns should be relevant to the age and/or other factors that are related to your mobile app.
+Your marketing and advertising campaigns should be relevant to the age and/or other factors related to your mobile app.

 Get Past the Chasm Stage

-There is a point known as the ‘chasm’ in a product adoption curve.
+There is a point known as the “chasm” in a product adoption curve.
 It is usually the point that can either let you succeed or make you go through a failure rather quickly.
-The above image shows the chasm stage, usually it is at the beginning of this curve.
-It could mean your app making early in-roads in the app store.
+The above image shows the chasm stage; usually, it is at the beginning of this curve.
+It could mean your app is making early in-roads in the app store.
 You will need to be at your very best as far as business decisions are concerned.
 A very slight mistake at this stage could cost you a lot.

-The innovators and early adopters might have been rather easy for you to deal with, however, moving on towards other groups will take some effort to convince.
-Make sure your marketing campaigns are conveying the right message to your potential buyers and giving them value for their money instead of just fluff talk.
+The innovators and early adopters might have been rather easy for you to deal with.
+However, moving on towards other groups will take some effort to convince.
+Make sure your marketing campaigns convey the right message to your potential buyers and give them value for their money instead of just fluff talk.

-However, once you are able to convince this specific group, you might be getting a lot more in return since the ones who are close to them would know that they didn’t go for your product for a certain period of time, but eventually they did – giving an impression that your app is worth giving a shot!
+However, once you are able to convince this specific group, you might be getting a lot more in return.
+The ones close to the laggards would know that they went for your product after a long period of evaluation.
+This will give an impression that your app is worth giving a shot!

-We hope we answered all of your questions regarding the new product adoption curve.
-If you still want to find ways to maximise the user experience in your app, then you can read our article on the differences between Heuristics and usability testing.
-This will give you a guide on how to use the most popular UX frameworks to evaluate the usability of your app.
+This was all about the new product adoption curve.
+If you want to find other ways to maximize the user experience in your app, then you can read our article on the differences between Heuristics and usability testing.
+It will give you a guide on how to use the most popular UX frameworks to evaluate the usability of your app.
 Or, here are some more of our best UX-centric articles: